dxc-technology/halstack-react/src/dropdown/readme.md

         <td>If true, the ripple effect will be disabled.</td>
     </tr>
     <tr>
-        <td>onChange: function</td>
+        <td>onSelectOption: function</td>
         <td></td>
         <td>This function will be called every time the selection changes.
-The string with the key of the selected value will be passed as a parameter to this function.
-If multiple selection is allowed, an array of keys will be passed</td>
+The string with the key of the selected value will be passed as a parameter to this function.</td>
     </tr>
 </table>